GLUE: Coordinating Pre-Trained Generative Models for System-Level Design

 \section{Related Work}

-We provide \textit{(i)} a brief introduction to generative modeling for engineering design, including \acp{UAV}.
-We \textit{(ii)} draw parallels between the architectures used in \ac{MDO} and the current state of generative modelling for multi-domain systems, and \textit{(iii)} examine training strategies that target feasible, performant, and diverse designs in generative models for engineering.
+We \textit{(i)} briefly introduce generative modeling for engineering design, including \acp{UAV}, \textit{(ii)} draw parallels between the architectures used in \ac{MDO} and the current state of generative modeling for multi-domain systems, and \textit{(iii)} examine training strategies that target feasible, performant, and diverse designs in generative models for engineering.